 Overview of trusses

-Trusses are used in a broad range of buildings, mainly where there is a requirement for very long spans such as in airport terminals, aircraft hangers, sports stadia roofs, auditoriums and other leisure buildings, etc., or to carry heavy loads, i.e. trusses are often used as transfer structures.
-However, this article focuses on typical single storey industrial buildings where trusses are widely used to serve two main functions.
+Trusses are used in a broad range of buildings, mainly where there is a requirement for very long spans, such as in airport terminals, aircraft hangers, sports stadia roofs, auditoriums and other leisure buildings.
+Trusses are also used to carry heavy loads and are sometimes used as transfer structures.
+This article focuses on typical single storey industrial buildings, where trusses are widely used to serve two main functions:

 Two types of general arrangement of the structure of a typical single storey building are shown in the figure below.

-In the first case (above left) the lateral stability of the structure is provided by a series of portal trusses: the connections between the truss and the columns provide resistance to a global bending moment.
+In the first case (left) the lateral stability of the structure is provided by a series of frames formed from a truss and columns; the connections between the truss and the columns provide resistance to a global bending moment.
 Loads are applied to the portal structure by purlins and side rails.

-In the second case, (above right) each vertical truss and the two columns between which it spans, constitute a simple beam structure: the connection between the truss and a column does not resist the global bending moment, and the two column bases are pinned.
-Transverse restraint is necessary at the top level of the simple structure; it is achieved by means of a longitudinal wind girder carries the transverse forces due to wind on the side walls to the braced gable walls.
+In the second case, (right) each truss and the two columns between which it spans, constitute a simple structure; the connection between the truss and a column does not resist the global bending moment, and the two column bases are pinned.
+Bracing in both directions is necessary at the top level of the simple structure; it is achieved by means of a longitudinal wind girder which carries the transverse forces due to wind on the side walls to the vertical bracing in the gable walls.
+Longitudinal stability is provided by a wind girder in the roof and vertical bracing in the elevations.

 Trusses comprise assemblies of tension and compression elements.
-The top and bottom chords of the truss provide the compression and tension resistance to overall bending, and the bracing resists the shear forces.
+Under gravity loads, the top and bottom chords of the truss provide the compression and tension resistance to overall bending, and the bracing resists the shear forces.
 A wide range of truss forms can be created.
 Each can vary in overall geometry and in the choice of the individual elements.
 Some of the commonly used types are shown below.

-Pratt trusses are commonly used in long span buildings ranging from 20 to 100 m in length.
+Pratt trusses are commonly used in long span buildings ranging from 20 to 100 m in span.
 In a conventional Pratt truss, diagonal members are in tension for gravity loads.
 This type of truss is used where gravity loads are predominant (see below left).
 An alternative Pratt truss is shown (below right) where the diagonal members are in tension for uplift loads.
-This type of truss is used where uplift loads are predominant, such as open buildings.
+This type of truss is used where uplift loads are predominant, which may be the case in open buildings such as aircraft hangers.

 It is possible to add secondary members (as illustrated below left) to:

-- Limit the buckling length of members in compression (without influencing the global structural behaviour).
+- Limit the buckling length of members in compression (although in a 2D truss, the buckling length is only modified in one axis).

 For the Pratt truss and any of the types of truss mentioned below, it is possible to provide either a single or a double slope to the upper chord of a roof supporting truss.
-An example of a double (duo-pitch) Pratt truss is shown (below right).
+An example of a double (duo-pitch) Pratt truss is shown below.

 In this type of truss, diagonal members are alternatively in tension and in compression.
 The Warren truss has equal length compression and tension web members, and fewer members than a Pratt truss.
-For larger spans the modified Warren truss may be adopted where additional restraint to the internal members is required (this also reduces secondary stresses).
+A modified Warren truss may be adopted where additional members are introduced to provide a node at (for example) purlin locations.

-Warren trusses are commonly used in long span buildings ranging from 20 to 100 m in length.
+Warren trusses are commonly used in long span buildings ranging from 20 to 100 m in span.

 This type of truss is also used for the horizontal truss of gantry/crane girders.

 North light trusses are traditionally used for short spans in industrial workshop-type buildings.
 They allow maximum benefit to be gained from natural lighting by the use of glazing on the steeper pitch which generally faces north or north-east to reduce solar gain.
-On the steeper sloping portion of the truss, it is typical to have a truss running perpendicular to the plane of the North Light truss shown.
+On the steeper sloping portion of the truss, it is typical to have a truss running perpendicular to the plane of the North Light truss, to provide large column-free spaces.

 The use of north lights to increase natural daylighting can reduce the operational carbon emissions of buildings although their impact should be explored using dynamic thermal modelling.
 Although north lights reduce the requirement for artificial lighting and can reduce the risk of overheating, by increasing the volume of the building they can also increase the demand for space heating.
 Further guidance is given in the Target Zero Warehouse buildings design guide .

 A variation of the North light truss is the saw-tooth truss which is used in multi-bay buildings.
-Similar to the North light truss, it is typical to include a truss of the vertical face running perpendicular to the plane of the saw-tooth truss shown.
+Similar to the North light truss, it is typical to include a truss of the vertical face running perpendicular to the plane of the saw-tooth truss.

-This type of truss is commonly used to construct roofs in houses.
+This type of truss is commonly used to construct roofs of relatively short span.

-For the same steel weight, it is possible to get better performance in terms of resistance and stiffness, with a truss than an I-beam.
-This difference is more sensitive for long spans and/or heavy loads.
+For the same steel weight, it is possible to get better performance in terms of resistance and stiffness, with a truss than an I beam.
+This difference is greater for long spans and/or heavy loads.
 The full use of this advantage is achievable if the height of the truss is not limited by criteria other than the structural efficiency, e.g. a limit on total height of the building.
-However, fabrication of a truss is generally more time consuming than for an I beam, even considering that the modernisation of fabrication equipment allows the optimisation of fabrication times.
+However, fabrication of a truss is generally more time consuming than for an I beam, even considering that modern fabrication equipment is highly efficient.

 An advantage of the truss design for roofs is that ducts and pipes that are required for operation of the buildings services can be installed through the truss web, i.e. service integration.

-In order to get a good structural performance, the ratio of span to truss depth should be chosen in the range 10 to 15.
+For efficient structural performance, the ratio of span to truss depth should be chosen in the range 10 to 15.
 The architectural design of the building determines its external geometry and governs the slope(s) given to the top chord of the truss.
-The intended use of the internal space can lead either to the choice of a horizontal bottom chord, e.g. where conveyors must be hung under the chord, or to an inclined internal chord, to allow maximum space to be provided.
+The intended use of the internal space can lead either to the choice of a horizontal bottom chord, e.g. where conveyors must be hung under the chord, or to an inclined bottom chord, to allow maximum space to be provided.

 - The inclination of the diagonal members in relation to the chords should be between 35° and 55°